 “In the traditions of ‘Western’ science and politics — the tradition of racist, male-dominant capitalism; the tradition of progress; the tradition of the appropriation of nature as resource for the productions of culture; the tradition of reproduction of the self from the reflections of the other — the relation between organism and machine has been a border war.” — Donna Haraway, Cyborg Manifesto1

-The entire body of work in Lynn Hershman’s Civic Radar, a travelling exhibition currently at Yerba Buena Center for the Arts, seemed to me to stem from this exploration.
+Upon connecting to Haraway’s figuring of the cyborg as an ironic analog to feminine identities, the threads of the exhibition, Lynn Hershman Leeson: Civic Radar, seemed to appear.
 The Giggling Machine: Self-Portrait as Blonde is a perfect cipher.
-She is overtly feminine– the giggle, the makeup, the platinum wig, but contained as a “machine”, a cyborg, reveling in technology and always one step ahead of her human onlookers.
+The identity is overtly feminine– the giggle, the makeup, the platinum wig– but contained as a “machine”, a cyborg, programmable yet adaptable, and always one step ahead of her human onlookers.
 Perhaps that’s why she giggles.

 And it is a self-portrait.
-But what self can we find through this portrait?
-It mirrors back its nothingness to us, its depths are shallow, its giggle mechanical and forced.
-As we travel through the phase and life of Roberta Breitmore (perhaps Hershman’s most famed project, a construction of a life lived as another), the Phantom Limb series, wherein women and representation machines merge bodies, the Artificial Intelligence of DiNA and Agent Ruby, we are reminded of the themes of Giggling Machine: Self-Portrait as Blonde.
+But what self can we determine through this portrait?
+It mirrors back its nothingness to us, its collapsed face rendered hollow, its giggle mechanical and forced.
+Later in the exhibition, as we explore the artifacts of the life of Roberta Breitmore (perhaps Hershman’s most famed project, a construction of a life lived as another), the Phantom Limb series, wherein women and representation-machines merge bodies, the Artificial Intelligence of DiNA and Agent Ruby, we are reminded of the themes of Giggling Machine: Self-Portrait as Blonde.
 It is a constant re-engendering of identity, less a reflection than a refraction.